haisonle001/text-summarization/README.md

 ## Summarization Scripts
-You can use `script/primer_main.py` for pre-train/train/test/predict PRIMERA You can change these line in `script/primer_main.py` to your personal dir
+You can use `script/primer_main.py` for pre-train/train/test/predict PRIMERA.
+You can change these line in `script/primer_main.py` to your personal dir.
 ```
 Line 35: rdrsegmenter = py_vncorenlp.VnCoreNLP(annotators=["wseg"], save_dir= /your-save-dir/)
 Line 684: "--model_path", type=str, default=  /your-model-path/